bhavayagautam/Induction_Report/README.md

 # <h2 align="center">INDUCTON REPORT</h2>
-### Day- 01
+### DAY- 01
 #### *8:30 am to 10 am* **S̲h̲a̲b̲a̲d̲ ̲K̲i̲r̲t̲a̲n̲**
 What a delightful and **soul**ful experience it was!
-As we all, students of Btech First Year from CS and IT Branches gathered in the religious place to seek blessings from the Almighty for a new phase of life.
+As the students of Btech First Year from CS and IT Branches gathered in the religious place to seek blessings from the Almighty for a new phase of life.
 An immenseful period of time which passed as quickly as a silent gust even though it lasted half an hour longer than it was supposed to.

 #### *10 am to 10:15 am* **T̲e̲a̲ ̲A̲n̲d̲ ̲S̲n̲a̲c̲k̲s̲**
 After Shabad Kirtan, all were headed right across the Gurdwara for some tea and snacks.
 It was supposed to last for 30 minutes but we were then asked to wrap it up under 15 minutes.